You’ve been sending emails out to your growing Mailchimp email list, and now certain contacts within your system are being marked as “cleaned.”

 It can be a bit of a confusing term.
 What does ‘cleaned’ mean in Mailchimp?
 In short, it means that the email has bounced on either its last send in the case of a hard bounce, or in several of the last sends, in the case of a soft bounce.

-Now, unless you are an expert in email tech, that may not clear things up for you.
+Now, unless you are an expert in email marketing tech, that may not clear things up for you.

 Data cleansing refers to the process of preparing your data for use, analysis, and execution within your business.
 Typically, this involves fixing data that is incorrect, incomplete, redundant, or inconsistent.
 Data cleansing is not removing and erasing information, but purging garbage data does have an important role to play in your overall data quality strategy.